Rhode Island Route 3: History

 In about 1835, the New London Turnpike was established as the primary road between Providence, Rhode Island and New London, Connecticut.
 As such, it was one of the earliest interstate highways in the country.
 The New London Turnpike proved a viable alternative to the Old Post Road, which followed the coastal route, as it was more direct and faster.

 The New London Turnpike (also called New London Avenue in parts of Rhode Island and the Gold Star Highway in Connecticut) was a primary route until the advent of automobiles in the early 20th century.
 The increased need for roadways led to the development of a more improved interstate highway system.
-The Connecticut portion of the New London Turnpike is now Route 184, and in Rhode Island parts of the New London Turnpike are on Routes 2 and 3.
+The Connecticut portion of the New London Turnpike became Route 184, and in Rhode Island parts of the New London Turnpike are on Routes 2 and 3.

 In 1922, the Westerly-Providence road was assigned New England Interstate Highway 1A, as an alternate to New England Interstate Highway 1.
 The road was only paved north of Nooseneck Hill.
 When NE 1 became US 1 in 1927, NE 1A became Route 1A (now assigned to a different route).

 The original NE 1A alignment differed from the current Route 3 alignment in the following places: